Fellowships and Scholarships

 Projects for Peace

 Davis Projects for Peace is an initiative for all students at Davis UWC Scholars Program partner schools like Concordia.
 The goal is to encourage students to design current, grassroots projects that promote peace and address the root causes of conflict among parties.
 Projects must be designed to be implemented during the summer.
-For more information, visit Davis Projects for Peace or contact Matt Beatty, Concordia’s Davis UWC Scholars campus contact, or Dr. Stephanie Ahlfeldt, Concordia’s associate dean.
+For more information, visit Davis Projects for Peace or contact Matt Beatty, or Concordia's Minister for Faith and Spirituality in Action, Deacon Jon Leiseth.

 Barry Goldwater Scholarship Program